Accretion/dilution analysis

 accretive in a reasonable time, a proposed combination is justified.

 Aside is a simplified example.
 A real-life accretion/dilution analysis may be much more complex if the deal is structured as cash-and-stock-for-stock, if preferred shares and dilutive instruments are involved, if debt and transaction fees are substantial, and so on.
-Generally, if the buying company has a higher P/E multiple than that of the target, the deal is likely to be accretive.
+Generally, if the buying company has a higher price–earnings ratio (P/E) multiple than that of the target, the deal is likely to be accretive.
 The reverse is true for a dilutive transaction.